jackfranklin/the-refactoring-tales/chapters/1-tabs.md

 });
 ```

 By removing duplication and making things clearer, we've ended up with a solution that is more readable, self documenting and maintainable.
 Notice how at first glance the two different sections of the code looked very different, but after some initial refactorings we found them actually to be near identical.
-This is a common occurence - often a refactor will open up new possibilities and ways of working, which is another reason to keep your refactorings small and your mind open - an improvement might not be immediately obvious at the beginning.
+This is a common occurrence - often a refactor will open up new possibilities and ways of working, which is another reason to keep your refactorings small and your mind open - an improvement might not be immediately obvious at the beginning.